rclone/rclone/MANUAL.md

-      --cert string                        SSL PEM key (concatenation of certificate and CA certificate) --client-ca string                   Client certificate authority to verify clients with --dir-cache-time duration            Time to cache directory entries for. (default 5m0s) --gid uint32                         Override the gid field set by the filesystem. (default 502) -h, --help                               help for webdav
+      --cert string                        SSL PEM key (concatenation of certificate and CA certificate) --client-ca string                   Client certificate authority to verify clients with --dir-cache-time duration            Time to cache directory entries for. (default 5m0s) --etag-hash string                   Which hash to use for the ETag, or auto or blank for off --gid uint32                         Override the gid field set by the filesystem. (default 502) -h, --help                               help for webdav
       --htpasswd string                    htpasswd file - if not provided no authentication is done